The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: The track-length extension fitting algorithm

 Based on the residual range vs. \dedx curve derived from the Bethe-Bloch formula, shown in figure~\ref{fig:Figure_001}, it could be easily expected that energy measurement performance will highly depend on particle's initial kinetic energy (\KE).
 Short residual range region that corresponds to low \KE of charged pions exhibits stiff slopes, commonly referred to as the Bragg peak region.
 Since \dedx varies rapidly as a function of residual range, it is easier to find the best offset in this region compared to longer residual range region, known as the MIP (minimum-ionizing particle) region, that has much smaller slopes.
-For an inelastically interacting charged pion track for which all hits have MIP-like energy deposit around 2 $\mathrm{MeV/cm}$, the hypothetical track-length fitting algorithm cannot work well.
+For an inelastically interacting charged pion track for which all hits have MIP-like energy deposit around 2 $\mathrm{MeV/cm}$, the TLEFit algorithm cannot work well.
 This is shown in Section~\ref{sec:Performance}.

-One of the most important parts of the hypothetical track-length fitting is the procedure to calculate the best offset.
+One of the most important parts of the TLEFit is the procedure to calculate the best offset.
 This paper describes and compares two methods.
 One method is based on minimizing a ${\chi}^{2}$ function assuming Gaussian distributions of inputs, and the second method is based on maximizing a likelihood function.